-Registering your biometric data will get you into Safeco Field faster, but there’s reason for concern
+Registering your biometric data will get you into Safeco faster, but at what cost?

-The CLEAR program, a fixture at SeaTac, has come to the Mariners’ stadium, and it’ll get you in faster if you surrender your biometric data.
-But, is that a good idea?
+The CLEAR program, a fixture at the airport, now has come to the ballpark.
+It’ll get you in faster if you surrender your biometric data.
+But is that a good idea?

 Inside sports business